fred1599/Youtube-Zik/README.md

 	- "More Results" button to fecth more (actually 17 results)
 	- Mp3/mp4 download format choice
 	- You can enter a youtube URL directly to find your media !

-# V2.1 Release
-	- Video Quality can now be choosen
-	- High quality video can be downloaded with or without sound
-	- Possibility of overwriting files
-	- Files system reviewed Red/Purple/Green (still not perfect...
-Anyone welcome to help on this !)
-	- Progress bar of donwload in CMD Window
-	- Exceptions handled (i hope lol)

 That's all folks !